 If you use the rented shoes, everyone can tell you're a stupid rookieWhen bowling, everyone ignores the threat of athlete's foot and agrees it's weird if you DON'T rent shoes -- the real freaks are the ones who bowl so much they own their own footwear (note: I was once one of those freaks).
 The opposite is true at SoulCycle: every single person who's been at least three times has smartly realized they need non-rental biking shoes that scream in neon yellow that they're a pro.
 I felt like I was playing an NBA game in Birkenstocks.
 And not even the clog ones.

-Our wonderful instructor Erin -- who is so skilled at being professionally Soul-fit that she is the first thing you see on the brand's homepage -- could do things on her bike that nobody had ever done on a bike before.
+The instructor is basically Michael Jackson on a bike, and you are...
+Tito?
+At best?Our wonderful instructor Erin -- who is so skilled at being professionally Soul-fit that she is the first thing you see on the brand's homepage -- could do things on her bike that nobody had ever done on a bike before.
 She moved like a cage dancer crossed with Bow Wow from Roll Bounce.
 It really looked like fun!
 So I tried it too, and realized quickly that I was at least four-to-700 classes away from being able to have such a grand old time.
 Back to boring old pedaling so fast my I could feel my heart in my eyes.

 If you don't have trendy clothing, you are a fitness leperThere used to be a brand called Champion that made all the coolest workout gear.
 I wore a Champion shirt and shorts to my SoulCycle lesson.
 This was not the right thing to do.
 All the real SoulCyclers had very tight pants with prints of geometric shapes and sometimes neon animals.
 The people I truly admired though, had purchased entire SoulCycle-branded outfits: tights with wheels on them, sports bras, bandanas.
 Why is the $54 tank top more expensive than the $46 T-shirt?
 Because the poor people who buy $46 T-shirts probably aren't even hot enough to show off their shoulders.

 If you're a guy and don't rip that $46 T-shirt off at some point, you feel like you're not trying hard enoughAnd there's me, continuing to wear Champion and feeling even less like one.